hannobraun/vndf-2016/docs/marketing.md

 ## Active Measures

+Detailed documentation about active marketing measures is provided elsewhere.
+This document only lists the goals of those measures.

 ### Website

-* Main point of reference for everyone wanting to know more about the project.
+* Provide information to those interested in the project.
+* Collect search engine traffic.
-* Primary purpose right now is to feed to mailing list.
+* Feed the mailing list. (primary goal)

 ### Mailing List

-* Keeps those interested in the project engaged.
+* Keep those interested in the project engaged. (primary goal)
+* Produce content for the website.
-* Can be used as a tool to recruit testers etc.
+* Serve as a recruitment tool for testers and customers as needed.

 ## Planned Measures